 Dr. Nelson’s award will support her research into impaired immune responses in children with asthma that make them more susceptible to developing severe respiratory infections.
 Asthma is a chronic, inflammatory lung disease in which the airways swell and narrow, making breathing difficult.
 About six million American children under the age of 17 have asthma, and many develop the disease before they are five years old.

-“I’m thrilled and honored to receive a Hartwell Award, as it will allow me to pursue work in an important new avenue of research,” said Dr. Nelson, who is also a member of the Gale and Ira Drukier Institute for Children’s Research.
+“I’m thrilled and honored to receive a Hartwell Award, as it will allow me to pursue work in an important new avenue of research,” said Dr. Nelson, who is also a member of the Gale and Ira Drukier Institute for Children’s Health.
 “I hope by investigating the processes leading to more severe respiratory viral infections in children with asthma, we will identify potential treatment targets for lowering their risk of disease progression.”

 An elevated blood level of the antibody immunoglobulin E (IgE) is a hallmark of asthma.
 Higher IgE levels are also associated with an increased susceptibility to and the progression of respiratory viral infections, including rhinovirus, which causes the common cold; respiratory syncytial virus and SARS-CoV-2.
 Evidence has shown that drugs targeting IgE reduce the severity and duration of COVID-19, for example.